morsley-uk/infrastructure-cluster/ReadMe.md

 A Kubernetes cluster on AWS via Terraform.

-This is to be achieved using Rancher!
+This is to be achieved using Rancher RKE (Rancher Kubernetes Engine).

 AWS: